SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

   ```
 -->

-> Note:
-> If your program stops running ---
+If your program stops running ---
-> for example, because of a runtime error or a crash,
+for example, because of a runtime error or a crash,
-> deferred code doesn't execute.
+deferred code doesn't execute.
+However, deferred code does execute after an error is thrown;
+for information about using `defer` with error handling,
+see <docc:ErrorHandling:Specifying-Cleanup-Actions>.

 ## Checking API Availability